WanyuGroup/AI-for-crystal-materials/README.md

 # AI-for-crystal-materials： models and benchmarks
-Here we have collected papers with the theme of "AI for crystal materials" that have appeared at top machine learning conferences and journals (ICML, ICLR, NeurIPS, AAAI, NPJ, NC, etc.) in recent years.
+Here we have collected papers with the theme of "AI for crystalline materials" that have appeared at top machine learning conferences and journals (ICML, ICLR, NeurIPS, AAAI, NPJ, NC, etc.) in recent years.

-## Crystal Physicochemical Property Prediction
+## Crystalline Material Physicochemical Property Prediction

 |Method         |           Paper            |
 |----------------|-------------------------------|